rmsk2/moreorless/readme.md

 `moreorless` allows you to create BASIC programs in a more or less usable (pun intended) editor.
 When you press `Alt+b` you can write the current contents of the file to the selected drive while `moreorless` adds the line numbers automatically.
-If you refrain from using `goto` and `gosub` you can therefore write BASIC programs without using the built in screen editor.
+If you refrain from using `goto` and `gosub` you can therefore write SuperBASIC programs without using the built in screen editor.

+It is also possible to load existing SuperBASIC programs with `moreorless` (i.e. files including the file numbers).
 SuperBASIC can cope with either LF or CR as a line ending character and CR seems to be the default.
 So if you can not load a SuperBASIC program into `moreorless` try to switch to the CR line ending at program start.